divanvisagie/rune-pipe/README.md

 # rune-pipe
-A python project to clean up [RUNDATA](https://www.nordiska.uu.se/forskn/samnord.htm)
+A python project to clean up [RUNDATA](https://www.nordiska.uu.se/forskn/samnord.htm).
+The purpose is to make the data more usable for computational study.

 ![rune-pipe logo](docs/images/logo.png)